 The Ryan White Center for Pediatric Infectious Diseases and Global Health

 The Ryan White Center for Pediatric Infectious Diseases and Global Health at Indiana University School of Medicine is improving the health of children in Indiana and worldwide through the reduction and prevention of infection.
 With a research focus on malaria and HIV, infections that represent the leading causes of death and disability in children worldwide, faculty physicians at this center are recognized nationally for their work in global health.
+In 2020, with the emergence of the COVID-19 pandemic, researchers in the Ryan White Center have initiated multiple SARS-CoV-2 studies in children and adults.

 Keep up-to-date on the latest news and events for the Ryan White Center for Pediatric Infectious Diseases and Global Health.